OjeWilliams/SQL-Practice/README.md

 ## Q-49.
 Write an SQL query to fetch departments along with the total salaries paid for each of them.
 ```
+SELECT department, SUM(salary) FROM worker
+GROUP BY department
+;

 ```